demstar16/notes/docs/textbooks/crafting-interpreters/part1.md

   - SQL
   - AWK

+## General Knowledge

+- A compiler takes one language as input and outputs another language.
+- Inputting and outputting the same language is called **self-hosting**.
+- You can compile your compiler with another compiler and then used the compiled version of your compiler to compile future versions of your compiler, this is known as **bootstrapping**

 ## Book Structure

 - Part II & Part III each walk you through building a Lox interpreter.